 How to Apply for Denali KidCare / Alaska Medicaid

-You will need to provide proof of income (pay stubs, tax returns), proof of Alaska residency, Social Security numbers for household members, and information about any current health coverage.
+You'll need proof of income (pay stubs or tax returns), proof of Alaska residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Alaska